mysociety/sayit.mysociety.org/README.md

 * PostgreSQL

-* The compass and zurb-foundation gems.
-It's easiest if you install bundler, and run something like the following, which places binaries in the expected
-  place: `bundle install --deployment --path ../gems --binstubs ../gem-bin`

-* pip, virtualenv and yui-compressor.
+* bundler, pip, virtualenv and yui-compressor

 * The development files for libffi and libssl
   (if you're installing on a Mac, you might want to look at